top of page

 Search

-There is no greater gift we can give to ourselves than to hold space for ourselves.
-The practice of mindfulness helps us hold sacred space for ourselves.
-It is about opening to our whole experience and welcoming it all in with gentleness and acceptance, and without judgment.
-It’s letting go of our need to fix or control our experience and recognising fear and judgment when they arise, and simply let them be without acting upon them.
-Instead, we learn to sit in an open space of love, feeling and listening - listening to our hearts, listening to what matters most to us, connecting inward and feeling into who we truly are.
-It allows us the time and space to connect inwards to our own fullness and abundance, which is always present - we just don’t take the time to notice it.
-Practicing over and over again to be in this space helps us offer this beautiful way of being to those we love, to our students, and to the world.
+Instead, we learn to sit in an embodied space of love, feeling and listening - listening to our hearts, listening to what matters most to us, connecting inward and feeling into who we truly are.
+It allows us the time and space to connect to the ground of our being, which is always present - we just don’t take the time to notice it.
+Practicing over and over again to be in this space helps us to transmit this gentle yet powerful way of being to our loved ones, to our students, and to the world.

-I sense this is where the term ‘holding space’ comes from – because the facilitator becomes empty space, the hollow flute or hollow bone, and is able to hold empty space full of presence for others.
 This space of presence is then filled with the participants’ experiences, and the meanings they derive from those experiences.
 Ideally, an opportunity to balance and integrate them at the end of the class is optimum, especially if there’s been a big discharge of emotional energy.

 One of the most beautiful gifts we can give the people we love is to hold space for them.
 This is a courageous and radical act of love.
 In our culture, we are not taught how to hold space for others.
 We are taught to speak up and take action.
 Silence is considered awkward, rather than a beautiful way to be together when words are not necessary.
 We learn to react in order to empathise, try to fix other people’s problems, or minimise their pain.
-But there is no greater gift we can give those we love than to hold space for them - space to listen and allow them to be heard, space in which they can be vulnerable and honest about their feelings, and space in which they can feel safe, loved, cared for and accepted fully just as they are.
+But there's no greater gift we can give those we love than to hold quality time, attention and space for them - space to listen and allow them to be heard, space in which they can be vulnerable and honest about their feelings, and space in which they can feel safe, loved, cared for and accepted fully just as they are.

-Because we’ve been so heavily conditioned into doing, and to derive our value from doing, simply holding space requires restraint.
-One of the hardest things about holding space is that it can feel like you’re doing nothing.
-Importantly, space holding does not mean taking responsibility for the internal world of others; it does not mean you have to say all the right things and it’s never our job to fix another person’s feelings or beliefs.
 Holding space is an art form where we can be with someone’s pain and be the space for the them to feel their feelings, without making it about ourselves.
 Holding space is the quiet, powerful revolution of loving presence.
-It is patient, compassionate, and non-judgemental.
-At the same time, it can be gently discerning and subtly guiding – provided there is no agenda whatsoever, and that the guidance is asked for and welcomed.
-Again, if asked for, your space holding may include hand-holding, a hug, or loving touch.
+It's patient, compassionate, and non-judgemental.
+At the same time, it can be gently discerning and subtly guiding – provided there's no agenda whatsoever, and the guidance is asked for and welcomed.
+Again, if asked for, our space holding may include hand-holding, a hug, or loving touch.
 Waiting for consent is critical – silence is a no, maybe is a no. Only a clear yes is a yes.

 CASE STUDY FROM MY TEACHER, SHAKTI MALAN: Shakti & Mind Games

-Shakti was running a 10-day women’s retreat in a wilderness area, which was attended by several women from the metropolis of Johannesburg.
+Shakti Malan was running a 10-day women’s retreat in a wilderness area, which was attended by several women from the metropolis of Johannesburg.
 None of them had done much inner work at the time, and it became obvious to everyone that they were ‘very in their heads.’
 Every time Shakti spoke, they interrupted her, asking endless questions with a clear agenda to disrupt her as much as possible.
 (The reason for this agenda may well have been their own fear of having to let go of dearly held beliefs, but that’s another story.)
 It became painful for everyone, including Shakti.
 But what to do?

 After a couple of days, Shakti called everyone together.
 She sat in silence as tears streamed down her cheeks.
 Eventually she looked up and spoke from the depths of her heart.
 She said, ‘I’m here to share what I know, and what has been supportive to me on my path – and perhaps with grace it will support you too.
 I am not here to indoctrinate you or preach to you; and I’m not here to debate what is true or untrue, or right or wrong – that’s for you to meditate upon.
 I’m simply here to transmit the wisdom which has supported me to be who I am right now, which may be of some use to you – and maybe not.
-But I cannot share my heart if you don’t give yours; and I cannot point to the mystery if you remain locked inside your minds and separate from your hearts and bodies.
+But I cannot share my heart if you don’t give yours; and I cannot point to the mystery if you remain locked inside your minds and separated from your hearts and bodies.
 So you can either give me a chance, or we can end the retreat right now.
 But I will not continue under the present circumstances.’

 In that moment, the disruptors' hearts cracked wide open.
 It was Shakti’s raw vulnerability that finally penetrated their fear and defence mechanisms, and invited them into their own tenderness and vulnerability.

-My 10 Tips for Holding Immaculate Space:
+Kali's 10 Tips for Holding Immaculate Space:

 1. Listen to understand – not to respond